-While pay and bonuses must be competitive to attract talented employees, potential employees need to understand how their potential employers plan to retain them.
-It may sound harsh, however the demand for talent is at an all time high.
+Despite challenging economic times on the horizon, pay and bonuses must be competitive to attract talented employees, and potential employees need to understand how their potential employers plan to retain them.
+It may sound harsh, however the demand for talent is at an all-time high.

-Financial reward can only go so far as we all have other intrinsic motivators and needs.
-The O.C Tanner study shows us a Manager’s ability to recognise employees talents and contributions in a purposeful manner will contribute to successful retention of talented employees.
+A Financial reward can only go so far as we all have other intrinsic motivators and needs.
+A manager’s ability to recognise employees’ talents and contributions in a purposeful manner will contribute to successful retention of talented employees.

 When employee recognition is considered effective, managers: